Optical Fractionator workflow >

 Interpretation

-Stereo Investigator provides four estimates.
-The results vary based on the measurement used for the mounted (or post-processing) section thickness.
-The mounted section thickness value is divided into the counting frame thickness (or disector height) to calculate the height sampling fraction (hsf).
-We recommend that you report the estimate that best reflects the histological properties of the region of interest.
+Stereo Investigator provides four estimates and the results vary based on the type of average measurement used for the mounted (post-processing) section thickness.
+This is because the mounted section thickness value is divided by the disector height to calculate the height sampling fraction (hsf).
+See Optical Fractionator equation.

 Estimated population using user-defined section thickness